canuconde/EQ-for-MOC/README.md

   You will need normal build tooling installed such as make and g++.

-Also you will need the ncurses development libraries.
+You will also need the ncurses development libraries.

      apt install libncurses-dev